 It starts with the power source, which is usually inside the house or in a utility box outside of it, depending on where your circuit box is located.
 This power source connects to the first switch.
 When you flip that switch off, current travels through one of the black wires, then through the first switch, then through one of the black wires again, and out of the box to something like a light fixture.

 The key here is that when you turn this switch off, you're cutting off power to that light fixture by breaking the connection between its two black wires and its red and red wires on either side of it.
+If you wanted to learn Fluke vs Klein then, you can click here.

 1.2 Applications of a 3-way switch